 Instead of bending over, let them come to you as you squat.
 Maintaining a posture is important to assume your authority.
 If you don’t keep a dominant posture, the dog will claim and possibly become aggressive toward you.

-Patting on the head can be threatening for most dogs.
+Patting a dog on the head can be threatening for most dogs.
 The correct way is: after they have sniffed your hand, call their name, and if they have accepted you, only then you can pet them gently on the back or chest.

 When you call their name keep your voice calm and low since a high pitched sound can make the dog feels stressed out.